DrakeData/MSDS434-Final/README.md

 #### My Learnings
 - How to clone a GitHub repository in both GCP and AWS
 - How to edit code in GCP and AWS, then push it to my GitHub repository
-- In GCP, you need to sudo install git as git is not installed automatically
+- In GCP, you need to 'sudo install git' as git is not installed automatically

 #### Code Used
 - [Week 2 Commands](https://github.com/DrakeData/MSDS434-Final/blob/main/code/msds434_week2_commands.txt)